 Joe owns land with Moe (each have an interest of 50%) and also land on his own.

 Total land tax assessed on the jointly owned land is $2500: 50% of which is $1250.

-Joe’s individual Assessment will reflect a deduction of $1250.
+Joe’s individual Land Tax Assessment will reflect a deduction of $1250.

-If your deduction is greater than your individual Assessment, your individual liability reduces to zero and you may not be issued with an individual Assessment.
+If your deduction is greater than your individual Land Tax Assessment, your individual liability reduces to zero and you may not be issued with an individual Land Tax Assessment.

 If you own land that is ‘excepted’ or ‘exempted’ from land tax, it will not be included in the taxable value of any other land you own for the purposes of assessing land tax.

-Land that is exempt from land tax is not included in the assessment for joint or individual owners’ assessments.
+Land that is exempt from land tax is not included in the Land Tax Assessment for joint or individual owners.

 The ownership of land held on trust is treated differently and may be assessed with a different rate of land tax.